 In 1998 I went to work for the Consumer Products Division at At-A-Glance in Indianapolis (now Trends International).
 A leading publisher of calendars, posters and stationery, their licensed product list is diverse and impressive; Sport Illustrated, Disney, Lucasfilm, Professional Sports Leagues (NFL, MLB, NBA, NHL), Nickelodeon, Harley-Davidson and many others.

 During this time the Internet was shaking things up in a big way, with companies large and small scrambling to establish an online presence.
 Web design firms popped up across the country to service this new market.
-I began tinkering with HTML code, creating small websites and using multimedia software.
-Soon I was hired as a web designer by a top Indianapolis firm.
+I began learning HTML and was soon building small websites.
+Shortly thereafter, I was hired as a web designer by a top Indianapolis web design firm.

 In addition to my full time employment, I assisted a number of freelance clients, most notably CAS-Designs/Smile!, a premier marketing company in the Orthodontics Industry.
 The relationship proved so successful that in 2005 I joined their team, serving as principal web and multimedia designer.

 Today I work full time as a freelance artist with clients in Healthcare, Education, Performing Arts and many other industries.
-My work ranges from logo and print design to web development and social media consulting (Facebook, Twitter and WordPress).
+My work ranges from logo and print design to web development, SEO and social media consulting (Facebook, Twitter and WordPress).